 Death Valley, California

-The views as we drove through Death Valley were constantly changing from areas of parched cracked earth to shimmering mirrors of sparkling white salt deposits.
+The views as we drove through Death Valley national park were constantly changing from areas of parched cracked earth to shimmering mirrors of sparkling white salt deposits.
 There were pops of colour in the ochres of Mustard Canyon and striations of rust-red rock.
-Zabriskie Point dazzled with views over The Badlands of pastel pinks, golds and graphite grey colouring the undulating landscape as it rippled into the distance.

 Death Valley in Eastern California is the lowest, driest, and hottest area in North America so avoid taking your road trip during the summer months.
 We were there in late September and the temperature hit 108 degrees.